dtikhonov/talks/ctags/ctags-slides.md

 vi -t Edit::This::function
 ~~~

-# Fully Qualified Tags: How
+# Fully qualified tags: how

 ## `extra` option to ctags